7 Reasons Deck Cadets and Junior Engineers are Not Getting Jobs

 3. Lack of References = No Job Offer

-Either ways, an unjust and unfair condition is being created which is eventually making the present situation grimmer.
-Though people might shout slogans against corruption or even get themselves enrolled in a debate against the same, the fact is, when it comes to personal level, the definition of immorality changes, drastically.
+Either way, an unjust and unfair condition is being created which is eventually making the present situation grimmer.
+Though people might shout slogans against corruption or even get themselves enrolled in a debate against the same, the fact is, when it comes to a personal level, the definition of immorality changes, drastically.

 4. Shipping Companies Showing No Respect for Fresh Graduates